TheSecretOrganization/override/level00/README.md

 # level00

-Since the SUID bit is set, the `level00` program will be executed with `level01`.
+Since the SUID bit is set, the `level00` program will be executed with the privileges of `level01`.

 ```bash
 level00@OverRide:~$ ls -l